SimonFrancisco/Notes/README.md

 This is an Android Note App with Clean Architecture, MVVM, Room Database, Coroutines, Single Activity Architecture, Navigation Components, Safe Args, and Search View!

-The app supports 3 languages: Russian, English, and Portuguese
+The app supports 3 languages: Russian, English, and Portuguese.

 How to use it?